Matix-Media/discord-alt-token-generator/README.md

 # discord-alt-token-generator
 Alt-token generator for discord (slow)

+## Info
+The creator and publisher of this bot is not responsible for any kind of damage or anything else.
+Use of the bot is at your own risk and the creator is not responsible for bans from the Discord network.

+We recommend using a VPN when using the bot.

 # Usage under Windows
 First you have to active the virutal enviroment wich contains packages and a python copy.
 To do this, just navigate to the main folder of the scripts and type the follwing line into your command prompt